Marion Wallace Dunlop

-Marion Wallace Dunlop (22 December 1864 – 12 September 1942) was a Scottish artist and author.
-She was the first and one of the most well known British suffragettes to go on hunger strike, on 5 July 1909, after being arrested in July 1909 for militancy.
-She said she would not take any food unless she was treated as a political prisoner instead of as a common criminal.
-Wallace Dunlop's mode of protest influenced suffragettes after her and other leaders like M. K. Gandhi and James Connolly, who also used fasting to protest British rule.
-She was at the centre of the Women's Social and Political Union and designed processions and banners for them.
+Marion Wallace Dunlop (22 December 1864 – 12 September 1942) was a Scottish artist, author and illustrator of children's books, and suffragette.
+She was the first and one of the most well known British suffrage activists to go on hunger strike on 5 July 1909, after being arrested in July 1909 for militancy.
+She was at the centre of the Women's Social and Political Union and designed some of the most influential processions of the UK suffrage campaign, as well as designing banners for them.

 Biography

 Wallace Dunlop was born at Leys Castle, Inverness, Scotland, on 22 December 1864, the daughter of Robert Henry Wallace Dunlop and his second wife, Lucy Wallace Dunlop (née Dowson; 1836–1914).
 Although commonly believed to have studied at the Slade School of Fine Art in London, there is no official record of Wallace Dunlop having attended school there.
 Her paintings were displayed at the Royal Academy in 1903, 1905 and 1906.
 In 1899, she illustrated Fairies, Elves, and Flower Babies and The Magic Fruit Garden in art-nouveau style.

 Wallace Dunlop was a vegetarian and joined the Theosophical Society in 1911.
 She resigned in 1913.